58 Sights in Parma, Italy (with Map and Images)

 Wikipedia: Chiesa di San Prospero (Parma, San Prospero Parmense) (IT)

-The church of the purification of the Virgin Mary is a place of Catholic worship with neo -Renaissance and neobizantine forms, located in via Osteria Focchi 4 in Marano, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Montechiarugolo-San Prospero.
+The Church of the Purification of the Virgin Mary is a Catholic place of worship with neo-Renaissance and neo-Byzantine forms, located in via Osteria Fochi 4 in Marano, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Montechiarugolo-San Prospero.

 Wikipedia: Chiesa della Purificazione di Maria Vergine (Parma, Marano) (IT)

-The church of San Pietro, also known as Pieve di Porporano, is a place of Catholic worship with neobizantine forms, located in the low road of the mad 137 in Porporano, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Montechiarugolo-San Prospero.
+The church of San Martino, also known as the parish church of Malandriano, is a Baroque Catholic place of worship, located in Strada Bassa Nuova 129 in Malandriano, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Montechiarugolo-San Prospero.

 Wikipedia: Chiesa della Purificazione di Maria Vergine (Parma, Vicomero) (IT)

-The church of San Giovanni Evangelista is a place of Catholic worship with Romanesque and Baroque forms, located on Strada Valera di Sopra 386 in Vigolante, a hamlet of Parma, in the province and diocese of Parma; It is part of the pastoral area of Parma Baganzola-San Pancrazio.
+The church of San Giovanni Evangelista is a Catholic place of worship with Romanesque and Baroque forms, located in Strada Valera di Sopra 386 in Vigolante, a hamlet of Parma, in the province and diocese of Parma; it is part of the pastoral area of Parma Baganzola-San Pancrazio.

 Wikipedia: Chiesa di San Giovanni Evangelista (Parma, Vigolante) (IT)